ARM-software/ebbr/source/chapter2-uefi.rst

 Runtime Device Mappings
 -----------------------

-Firmware shall not create runtime mappings, or perform any runtime IO that will conflict with device access by the OS.
+Firmware shall not create runtime mappings, or perform any runtime I/O that will conflict with device access by the OS.
 Normally this means a device may be controlled by firmware, or controlled by the OS, but not both.